What is the investment cost to the homeowner?

 What DOES United Dwelling DO?

-We are responsible for the design, construction, permitting, financing and property management of your ADU.
+We are responsible for the design, retaining of a contractor for construction, permitting, financing and property management of your ADU.

 Does United Dwelling own the ADU?

 No, you own the ADU, we just rent the property from you.
 We own the improvements in the garage and you have the right to buy out the lease and improvements if you change your mind at any time.
-We have a simple buyout agreement where the initial price is about the same as it would have been to build the ADU yourself and will decline overtime.
+We have a simple buyout agreement where the initial price is about 30% less than it would have been to build the ADU yourself and will decline overtime.
 At the end of the term, the homeowner will own the unit outright.

 How will my insurance be affected?